Ascension St. Vincent commissions first police department

-Ascension St. Vincent hospital in Evansville commissions Ascension system's first in-house police department.
+Ascension St. Vincent hospital in Evansville has commissioned the Ascension healthcare system's first in-house police department.

 The state of Indiana is one of the first states to pass a statute allowing hospitals to have their own police departments.